AdobeXD/plugin-samples/migrations/index.md

 # How to migrate from modal to panel

-Are you interested in converting your modal plugin to a panel plugin?
-Keep in mind that not every modal plugin is a good fit for this change.
+Are you interested in converting your plugin's modal dialog box UI into a panel UI?
+Keep in mind that not every modal dialog flow is a good fit for this change.
 If you are curious about what differences exist, take a look at the docs for each UI entrypoint:

 - [Modal dialogs](/reference/ui/dialogs/index.md)
 - [Panels](/reference/ui/panels/index.md)